Why employee experience matters: Understanding the ROI

 The intrigue around how managers and their teams are approaching the topic of workplace wellbeing has increased over the last year.
 It’s no secret that there’s a strong correlation between teams who prioritize emotional, physical and mental wellbeing, and impactful work.
 Ultimately it boils down to learning the warning signs pointing towards your teams wellbeing.
 Remember, managers need to support employees and learn helpful, applicable methods for a healthy team.

 In fact 39% of Officevibe users have expressed that their work is taking a negative toll on their work related stress level.

 It’s never too late to do something good for yourself, and for your team.
 We’re exploring: what it means for managers to prioritize employee wellbeing, and how to do so while also improving employee engagement.

 Our team experienced indications of high stress this past spring with the onset of remote work becoming the norm.
 Without skipping a beat, this prompted us to pivot into action.

-Our senior leadership team decided it was paramount for us to walk the talk and use Officevibe’s pulse surveys to check-in with our team.
+Our senior leadership team decided it was paramount for us to walk the talk and use Officevibe’s pulse survey tool to check-in with our team.
 Using the data we gathered, it was clear that there were several key contributors linked to low employee engagement and employee wellbeing.